spacetelescope/ins-jwst-community-software/tier2_standards/code_review.md

 - Checking for consistency and legibility of code
 - Checking the code matches PEP8 and/or the software's style guide
 - Checking there are tests and documentation written for any new code
+- Checking that all tests pass in the Continuous Integration build(s)

 Something to remember is that all parties should be conscious of staying polite and respectful while participating in a review.
 Code reviews can quickly become ineffective if the reviewer is disrespectful or the developer is not willing to make changes.
 Code review should be a time to put egos aside for the sake of good code.
 See the "Useful Links" section below for a video of a conference talk on how to keep code reviews effective.